 The added tests will "inform our overall stance on capital distributions and in ongoing bank supervision," Quarles said.
 European regulators have urged banks there to suspend dividends this year — a prospect that generated pushback as recently as Monday from the chief of Italy’s largest bank.
-Former U.S. regulators such as former FDIC Chair Sheila Bair have pushed for American banks to do likewise.
+Former FDIC Chair Sheila Bair has pushed for American banks to do likewise.

 Quarles called banks' decision to suspend share buybacks for the second quarter a "prudent step" but argued Friday for a much more granular approach than a blanket ban on dividend payouts.
 Such a move would ignore an intricate web of calculations developed over decades, he said.